Save #ArasRiverBirdParadise, Turkey @RT_Erdogan @BA_Yildirim @mehmetozhaseki @VeyselEroglu

 In this subtropical region experiencing global warming, the creation of a large body of water is also likely to increase incidences of diseases such as typhoid, malaria and leishmaniasis, as it happened after the building of large dams in the southeastern Turkey GAP project.
 In a scientific paper Norman Gratz reported that in 1990, 552 cases of cutaneous leishmaniasis were reported from the area of the GAP project, but in the first 9 months of 1994, there were over 3000 cases reported.
 In areas around the GAP irrigation project, malaria rose from 705 cases in 1990 to 5125 in 1993.
 These diseases and their vectors are endemic to the Iğdır region and water-intensive rice cultivation in Iğdır in the 1970’s was terminated due to the increased incidence of malaria.

 Strict protection of this wetland would help Eastern Turkey’s efforts to become an international center of ecotourism and allow the Aras River Bird Paradise to continue as an international center of ecological and ornithological research.
-Over 65,000 birds of 258 species were recorded during seven years of bird ringing (banding) research conducted by the KuzeyDoğa Society at Aras Bird Research and Education Center in the village of Yukarı Çıyrıklı, Tuzluca, Iğdır.
-Most of the 473 bird species ever recorded in Turkey live in this very important wetland.
+Nearly 80,000 birds of 264 species were recorded during ten years of bird ringing (banding) research conducted by the KuzeyDoğa Society at Aras Bird Research and Education Center in the village of Yukarı Çıyrıklı, Tuzluca, Iğdır.
+Most of the 483 bird species ever recorded in Turkey live in this very important wetland.
 During KuzeyDoğa’s ornithological research, more than one hundred new bird species not previously recorded in Iğdır province were identified, including the new addition of the Shikra (Accipiter badius) to Turkey's bird species list.
 More bird species were recorded at Aras River Bird Paradise, an area of 10 km2, than the 3755 km2 Lake Van, Turkey’s biggest.
 Thousands of nature lovers have come from dozens of countries and some stay for months.
 This ecotourism hotspot has been featured in local, national and international press hundreds of times.
 U.S. National Geographic Society Committee on Research and Exploration was amazed by the Aras River wetlands and National Geographic Society had a second visit to Aras in 2013.

 Despite its great ecological importance as one of the most biodiverse wetlands in Turkey and years of reports and official petitions prepared and submitted by KuzeyDoğa Society documenting this, the Aras River Bird Paradise is currently not even considered an “Official Wetland” by the government.
 This is to enable the construction of the dam, which has been declared without the preparation of an Environmental Impact Statement.
 This paradise for biodiversity and the surrounding villages are about to be destroyed under the waters of the expensive and short-lived Tuzluca dam.
+The same Ministry of Forestry and Water Affairs that stated that Aras River Bird Paradise deserves Turkey's highest level of protection (Tabiati Koruma Alani), is planning to build the dam!

 Support the campaign before it is too late and before this wetland paradise is destroyed along with all the living things that depend on it, including villages, orchards and productive agricultural land.
 Help us ensure that Minister Eroğlu will keep his promise and “moral obligation” to protect the Aras River Bird Paradise.